bbc/genie-starter-pack/docs/gameplay-components/custom-settings.md

 A new setting can be created by adding an additional object to the `settings` array and giving it the following properties:
 - `key`: A key value used to identify the setting.
 - `type`: Determines the format of the setting.
 Only `"toggle"` is supported currently.
-- `title`:The name of the setting as it will appear in the settings dialog box.
+- `title`: The name of the setting as it will appear in the settings dialog box.
 - `description`: A short description of what the setting does.
 This will appear under the settings title in the settings dialog box.

 ## How do I access the value of a setting within the gameplay component?